 - Raw food.
 Eat at least half your vegetables and most of your fruit raw.
 All minerals, enzymes and vitamins are more abundant in raw food.
 Additionally, raw food has an abundance of the elusive ‘life force’.
 This naturopathic concept imbues certain foods with subtle vibrational or energistic, health-giving qualities.
 For instance, alfalfa sprouts have more life force than a lamington, an apple picked and eaten from the tree has more life force than a frozen reheated apple pie.
 Some foods such as legumes and grains, however, need a certain amount of cooking before they are digestible.

-- Green juice: to a base of green apples add a variety of kale, parsley, celery, beetroot leaves, cucumber, cabbage.
+- Green juice: To a base of green apples add a variety of kale, parsley, celery, beetroot leaves, cucumber, and cabbage.

-- Red juice: to a base of carrots add a variety of beetroot, ginger, red cabbage.
-Drink a juice at mealtimes to prevent a rapid increase in blood sugar and insulin levels.
+- Red juice: To a base of carrots add a variety of beetroot, ginger, and red cabbage.
+Drink juice at mealtimes to prevent a rapid increase in blood sugar and insulin levels.

 Foods that have been shown to prevent cancer

 The best advice is to increase fresh vegetables and fruit in your diet, rather than devoting your diet to ‘anti-cancer’ foods.
 However, the following foods have been shown to contain substances that reduce your risk of cancer.
 Include a range of them in your weekly diet. –

 - Brassica family broccoli, Brussels sprouts, cabbage, Chinese cabbage, collards, horseradish, kale, kohlrabi, mustard, radish, swede, turnip and watercress contain cancer-preventing substances called indoles and isothiocyanates, which stimulate co-enzyme glutathione to bind and neutralise carcinogens.
 Indoles appear to have an oestrogen-blocking effect similar to Tamoxifen, the drug often given to prevent the recurrence of breast cancer. –